Menu

 Here's the text.

-Postwar requisition and return of urban areas (Showa 20 (1945)-1961)
+Requisition after the war and return of urban areas (Showa 20 (1945)-Showa 36 (1961)

 Last Updated July 2, 2024

-Of the 400,000 occupation forces, about 100,000 were stationed in Yokohama.
+Of the 400,000 occupying forces, about 100,000 people were stationed in Yokohama.

-Main Events
+Major Events

-ShowaMain Events
+ShowaMajor Events

-20 yearsMay 29: The Yokohama Air Raid
+20 yearsMay 29: The Great Yokohama Air Raid

-August 15 ...
-End of the war
+August 15: End of the war

 October 24: Establishment of the United Nations

-21 YearsNovember 3: Promulgation of the Constitution of Japan (enforced on May 3, 2010)
+21 yearsNovember 3: Promulgation of the Constitution of Japan (enforced on May 3, 2010)

-22 yearsOctober 16: Reacquisition of Kamiseya base (re-requisite on March 15, 2014)
+22 yearsOctober 16: Cancellation of requisition of Kamiseya base (re-requisition on March 15, 2014)

 25 yearsJune 25: The Korean War broke out